Search This Blog

 I copied the powershell command provided at the Powershell Gallary site to import the module.

-Right off the bat I get the following error message.
+Right off the bat I an ugly error message!

 Success!